rnshaikh/lenssnap/README.md

 Lenssnap is image sharing app where you connect with people and share your pics and life experience with them

-Stack: Django-Rest-Framework, LocalMemoryCache, React.js
+Stack: Django-Rest-Framework, LocalMemoryCache, React.js, google OAuth2, tailwind css.

-Feature:
+# Feature:

 1. Google Login
 1. Pin Crud Feature